Concord, Nebraska: History

+In 1878, Swedish immigrants mostly from the Essex, IA area, moved this way after the extension of the railroad from Sioux City.
+Concord was platted in 1883 soon after the Chicago, St. Paul, Minneapolis and Omaha Railway was extended to that point.
+The real reasoning behind its name is unknown.
+Old Timers said that it was named by a wife of a railroad worker who thought the area was quiet and peaceful.
+It may also be named after the Battle of Concord of the American Revolutionary War.
+The wife of the president of the railroad may have named it after a bridge in Massachusetts.
+Early immigrants of Concord were predominately of Lutheran Religious backgrounds as the Catholics settled in nearby Dixon.
+The sale of Alcohol has never been permitted in city limits.
+Farming was the main source of income for many nearby residents, but the town has boasted a lumber yard, barber shop, grocery store, cafe, blacksmith, bank, auto shop, gas station and hotel.
+Concord High School closed in 1958.
+Their mascot was the Vikings in commemoration of their Swedish roots.

 Demographics

 2010 census

 At the 2010 census there were 166 people, 62 households, and 47 families in the village.
 The population density was 1276.9 PD/sqmi.
 There were 67 housing units at an average density of 515.4 /sqmi.
 The racial makeup of the village was 95.8% White, 0.6% African American, 3.0% Native American, and 0.6% from two or more races.
 Hispanic or Latino of any race were 6.6%.

 Of the 62 households 35.5% had children under the age of 18 living with them, 67.7% were married couples living together, 6.5% had a female householder with no husband present, 1.6% had a male householder with no wife present, and 24.2% were non-families.
 21.0% of households were one person and 6.4% were one person aged 65 or older.
 The average household size was 2.68 and the average family size was 3.04.

 The median age in the village was 40 years.
 32.5% of residents were under the age of 18; 2.3% were between the ages of 18 and 24; 22.8% were from 25 to 44; 30.1% were from 45 to 64; and 12% were 65 or older.
 The gender makeup of the village was 50.0% male and 50.0% female.